mjang/documentation-theme-jekyll/_docs/quickstarts/manage-users.md

   }'
     ```

-1. That's it! check out the user in the UI to see what's there.
-We don't show all of the possible user fields in the UI, only the primary ones.
-You can use the management API to add additional data to the user.
+1. That's it!
+Review the user entry the UI.
+Note how the UI doesn't show every user detail.
+You can use the management API to review, add, or revise data for this or all users.

-### Where to go from here
+For the next steps, save the `id` of the new user.

+### Next Steps

-1. Head over to the [API]({{ site.baseurl }}/apis/apis) section and download the calls into postman.
+1. Navigate to the [REST APIs]({{ site.baseurl }}/apis/apis) page.
+Download the Postman collection.
-1. Try updating the user you just created using the id returned from the create user call.
+1. Update the user you just created.
+Find the `id` returned from the REST call you ran to create the user.
-1. Try updating other endpoints in the system.
-Don't forget to ask for the right scopes when you call the authorization endpoint to get the token.
-The token is minted based on the scopes you've asked for.
+1. Try running REST calls on other `users` endpoints.
+1. If you want different permissions, create a new `access_token` with desired scopes.

+### Available Scopes
 ```
 api.forgecloud.com:user.read
 api.forgecloud.com:user.write
 api.forgecloud.com:app.read
 api.forgecloud.com:app.write
 api.forgecloud.com:password-policy.read
 api.forgecloud.com:password-policy.write
 ```